East Cornwall · PL31 · Cornwall Council North

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Bodmin, that work is shaped by the place itself — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+A PL31 site visit comes before a Bodmin sketch, every time — Bodmin is the historic county town and sits on the south-western edge of Bodmin Moor, with a substantial fifteenth-century church, the Beacon viewpoint and a Conservation Area covering the medieval core, with a building stock that leans toward modern Persimmon and Bellway estates and post-war estates.

 - Conservation Area